Who Are the Equity Release Council?

 - The measures taken to protect the equity release market.

-- Who are the Equity Release Council and how they work.
+- Who is the Equity Release Council and how it works.

-- Why it’s vital to select a regulated equity release plan provider.
+- Why it’s vital to select a regulated equity release plan provider in Oct 2021.

 - The rules set out by the Equity Release Council.

 We’ve spent hours studying over 28 regulated plan providers, summarised the crucial role of the Equity Release Council, and put together this comprehensive guide.